 What Does a Capacitor Look Like?

-Turn off the circuit breaker to your air conditioner.
+Turn off the circuit breaker to your air conditioning unit.
 Remove the cabinet panel on the outside unit.
 Inside your AC’s outside unit, under the cabinet, you will find a tall cylinder or oval of shiny metal.
 It will have wire connectors leading to it.
 Avoid touching the wires or capacitor.
 Even with the power off, it still has that stored energy.

 What a Bad Capacitor Does To Your System